GeyserMC/GeyserWiki/_docs/geyser/custom-items.md

 }
 ```

-### Non vanilla items with Geyser extensions (for example to use with Fabric)
+### Non vanilla (modded) items with Geyser extensions (for example to use with Fabric)

-1. In your extension config file, you need to set: `startup-phase: "PRE_INITIALIZE"` so that the pre init event can be caught, and your items can be registered.
+1. In your `extension.yml` file, you need to set: `startup-phase: "PRE_INITIALIZE"` so that the pre init event can be caught, and your items can be registered.
 2. Then, create your item data:
 ```java
 NonVanillaCustomItemData data = NonVanillaCustomItemData.builder()